- Attention PA businesses:

 The Bureau also administers the state's charitable solicitation law.
 It maintains registration and financial information on over 13,000 charities soliciting in the Commonwealth, as well as more than 450 professional solicitors and fundraising counsels.

 As we work to digitize our Corporate database, you may notice that some documents are readily available, while others require scanning.
 On orders for documents that are not yet scanned, we ask that you allow up to five business days for your order to be processed.
-Once your order is processed, you will be invoiced $3 per page.
-Within 24 hours of final payment, your documents will be emailed to you.
+Once your order is processed, you will need to return to my orders work queue , then click on the orders tab at the top.

 OFAC, is the agency within Treasury that enforces trade sanctions against various targeted foreign countries, groups, and individuals.
 Transactions with sanctioned countries or persons by U.S. persons or within the United States are prohibited.